Qumulo/qumulo-filesystem-walk/README.md

 * mode - POSIX mode bits
 * symlink_target_type - symbolic link target type

+### Find all symbolic links (symlinks) in a path

+`python qwalk.py -s product.eng.qumulo.com -d /test -c Search --itemtype link --cols path,type,id,size,blocks,owner,change_time`

+This command will walk the filesystem and search for items that are symlinks.
+It will also list out the corresponding metadata specified by --cols

 ### Examine contents of files to check for data reduction potential